genestack/user-docs/docs/user-guide/doc-odm-user-guide/about-sc-hdf5-transformations.md

 - **10x Genomics H5** — converted internally to H5AD before processing, so the same extraction workflow is used regardless of the input format.
 - **Legacy 10x Genomics H5 (v<3)** — supported only for files containing a single genome.
 Multi-genome legacy files are not supported.

+## Known limitations

+Currently, only one transformation process can be run per attachment.
+If there is a need to run another transformation job on the same data, a new copy of attachment should be imported or a new study should be created.

 ## See also

 - [Single-cell data in ODM: Getting Started](quickstart-sc.md)